Pulling it all together: Planned Value to Delivery

 • Use the Boards View in Plan Delivery to see what teams are actively executing.

-• Use Reports to pull metrics across both dimensions.
+• Use Reports to pull metrics across multiple dimensions.

 Was this article helpful?